Search About Newsletters Donate

 As a result, the survey is not representative of the overall prison population.
 So instead of focusing solely on the respondents as a whole, we looked for trends across race, gender, party affiliation and other demographic categories to ensure that our reported results were meaningful.
 We also surfaced as many individual voices and opinions as possible.

 In future iterations we hope to be able to provide a more representative view.
-Our research partner at Columbia University is currently developing “weighted” results in collaboration with the Survey Research Center at the University of Michigan to make the survey representative of the demographics, types of facility in which people are incarcerated, and geography of the jail and prison population.
+A researcher at Columbia University is currently developing “weighted” results in collaboration with the Survey Research Center at the University of Michigan to make the survey representative of the demographics, types of facility in which people are incarcerated, and geography of the jail and prison population.

 Download and analyze the data